Best Way To Learn Guitar Chords

 I wouldn’t use Bossa Nova chords if I was playing funk.
 Nor would I use my simple country chords for playing metal!
 Simply put, stick to what sounds good for that style.

-Step: 6 Congratulations you’ve learnt a new chord!
+Step: 6 Congratulations you’ve learned a new chord!

-You will have learnt a new guitar chord in the right way.
-While you might have missed a few of these steps out in the past, you now have a clearer idea.
+You will have learned a new guitar chord in the right way.
+While you might have missed a few of these steps in the past, you now have a clearer idea.

-Let me know what chords you’ve learn using this process?
+Let me know what chords you’ve learned using this process.